James Strang: From monogamist to polygamist

+At the time of his death, all four of Strang's current wives were pregnant, and he had four posthumous children.

-Strang's first wife was Mary Perce, whom he married on November 20, 1836, when she was eighteen and he was twenty-three.
-They were separated in May 1851, though they remained legally married until Strang's death.
-His second wife, married on July 13, 1849, was nineteen-year-old Elvira Eliza Field (who disguised herself at first as "Charlie J. Douglas," Strang's purported nephew, before revealing her true identity in 1850).
-Strang's third wife was thirty-one-year-old Betsy McNutt, whom he married on January 19, 1852; his fourth was nineteen-year-old Sarah Adelia Wright, married on July 15, 1855.
-Ironically, decades after Strang's death, Sarah would divorce her second husband, one Dr. Wing, due to his interest in polygamy.
-Strang's last wife was eighteen-year-old Phoebe Wright, cousin to Sarah, whom he wed on October 27, 1855, less than one year before his murder.
+Strang and his first wife Mary Perce separated in May 1851, though they remained legally married until Strang's death.
+His second wife, Elvira Eliza Field disguised herself at first as "Charlie J. Douglas," Strang's purported nephew, before revealing her true identity in 1850.
+Ironically, decades after Strang's death, Strang's fourth wife, Sarah Adelia Wright, divorced her second husband, Dr. Wing, due to Wing's interest in polygamy.
+Strang's last wife was Phoebe Wright, cousin to Sarah.

 Sarah Wright described Strang as "a very mild-spoken, kind man to his family, although his word was law."
 She wrote that while each wife had her own bedroom, they shared meals and devotional time together with Strang and life in their household was "as pleasant as possible."
 On the other hand, Strang and Phoebe Wright's daughter, Eugenia, wrote in 1936 that after only eight months of marriage, her mother had "begun to feel dissatisfied with polygamy, though she loved him [Strang] devotedly all her life."

-Theological contributions
+Theology

 Publications

 Like Joseph Smith, James Strang reported numerous visions, unearthed and translated allegedly ancient metal plates using what he said was the Biblical Urim and Thummim, and claimed to have restored long-lost spiritual knowledge to humankind.
 Like Smith, he presented witnesses to authenticate the records he claimed to have received.
 Unlike Smith, however, Strang offered his plates to the public for examination.
 The non-Mormon Christopher Sholes—inventor of the typewriter and editor of a local newspaper—perused Strang's "Voree Plates", a minuscule brass chronicle Strang said he had been led to by a vision in 1845.
 Sholes offered no opinion on Strang's find, but described the prophet as "honest and earnest" and opined that his followers ranked "among the most honest and intelligent men in the neighborhood."
 Strang published his translation of these plates as the "Voree Record," purporting to be the last testament of Rajah Manchou of Vorito, who had lived in the area centuries earlier and wished to leave a brief statement for posterity.
-Strangites assert that two modern scholars have affirmed that the text on the plates appears to represent a genuine, albeit unknown, language.
-This assertion has not been verified by independent sources, however.
 The Voree Plates disappeared around 1900, and their current whereabouts are unknown.